 Because it is such a new field, expect to see proportionate growth in the job market in the future.
 Bioinformatics students learn how to interpret complex biological information, model and research DNA, and perform analysis of sequence data using sophisticated software.
 Course instruction includes molecular genetics, statistics, calculus, chemistry, programming structures, computer science, cell biology, and genomics.
 Important skills to have are observation, data analysis, and communication.

 Columbia University in the City of New York offers 3 Bioinformatics degree programs.
 It's a very large, private not-for-profit, four-year university in a large city.
-In 2019, 19 Bioinformatics students graduated with students earning 15 Master's degrees, and 4 Doctoral degrees.
+In 2020, 24 Bioinformatics students graduated with students earning 15 Master's degrees, 5 Certificates, and 4 Doctoral degrees.

-University of California-Santa Cruz offers 3 Bioinformatics degree programs.
-It's a large, public, four-year university in a small city.
-In 2019, 25 Bioinformatics students graduated with students earning 12 Bachelor's degrees, 7 Doctoral degrees, and 6 Master's degrees.
+University of California-San Diego offers 3 Bioinformatics degree programs.
+It's a very large, public, four-year university in a large city.
+In 2020, 97 Bioinformatics students graduated with students earning 77 Bachelor's degrees, 19 Doctoral degrees, and 1 Master's degree.